alberanid/thoughts-and-prayers/README.md

 * feel a better person

+## Telegram bot

+A demo bot can be found here: https://t.me/ThoughtsAndPrayersBot

+You can use the *Dockerfile.telegram* file to create your own Telegram bot; don't forget to run it specifying the **TAPBOT_TOKEN** environment variable.

 ## Mastodon bot

 A demo bot can be found at [@thoughts_and_prayers](https://botsin.space/@thoughts_and_prayers)

-You can use the content of the *Dockerfile.mastodon* file to create your own Mastodon bot; don't forget to run it specifying the **TAPBOT_TOKEN** environment variable.
+You can use the *Dockerfile.mastodon* file to create your own Mastodon bot; don't forget to run it specifying the **TAPBOT_TOKEN** environment variable.

 # License